When should you water Monstera Deliciosa?

 The type of soil it’s in

-Ideally, we need a quick-draining mix with some water retaining ingredients.
+The ideal soil for Monstera deliciosa is a quick-draining mix with some water-retaining ingredients.
 A heavy, peaty mix will reduce the frequency you’ll need to water, but it’ll also massively increase the chance of root rot.

 I have a recipe for aroid mix somewhere in this post (although I’m doing a dedicated article soon), but you can just add perlite and bark chips to regular house plant potting mix to increase drainage.